grimme-lab/qc2-teaching/doc/prog-fortran.rst

 .. admonition:: Exercise 6

-   1. there is no reason to limit us to positive values, modify the program such that it also takes negative values and breaks at zero.
+   1. There is no reason to limit ourselves to positive values.
+      Modify the program such that it also takes negative values and breaks at zero.

 .. admonition:: Solutions 6
    :class: tip, toggle